aarthiem/app-templates-JBossEAP-on-AppService/README.md

 - On the upper Right Hand Side, you will see a URL:  https://xxxxxxxxxxxxxxxxxxx.azurewebsites.net (this is just a sample URL)
 - Click it...
 - A new page will open....it may take like 20 to 30 seconds to load (the WAR file is unpacking)
-- Once open, you will see the Pet Store Applicaiton Landing Page....
+- Once open, you will see the Pet Store Application Landing Page....